 We encourage anyone visiting our provincial parks, protected areas and public land for recreation purposes to make sure you’re always following public health guidelines.
 We thank all Albertans for their cooperation and understanding during this process.

 More Albertans will be able to access and enjoy our provincial parks this summer as we expand campground capacity under phase two of our relaunch strategy.
 Due to current travel recommendations, campsites are only open to Alberta residents – non-essential travel outside the province is not recommended.
 This recommendation will not be lifted until Stage 3 of Alberta's relaunch strategy.

-All individual campsites - both reserve and first-come, first-served – as well as backcountry camping will be at 100 per cent for July 1.
+All individual campsites - both reserve and first-come, first-served – as well as backcountry camping opened to 100 per cent for July 1.
 Tenters are permitted in Alberta Parks’ campgrounds.

 The already closed portion of double sites with shared amenities will not open.
 Some “double campsites” on reserve.albertaparks.ca do not have shared amenities and will open.
 These “double campsites” have their own picnic table, fire pit and physical distance guidelines can be maintained.
 If you are not comfortable keeping your reservation, you can call our contact center to receive a full refund of all fees.

 Temporary access restrictions to some facilities, such as Park Centres, remain in place.

 To continue to reduce cash handling, campgrounds on Reserve.AlbertaParks.ca will continue to be 100% reservable.
 Many campgrounds are also 100% first-come, first-served and do not require a reservation.
 Outhouses, dump stations and fish cleaning stands will be available.

 We will operate the 17 parks’ sites previously identified for closure this season because we want to give Albertans more opportunities to camp and connect with nature over the summer as we all recover from the COVID-19 pandemic.
 This is a temporary measure for this camping season.
 The 17 sites are: